 - An active and enthusiastic Student Representative Council (SRC) plays a positive role in the life of the school. - Drama has proved to be a very popular area.
-Regular Drama nights are held as well as involvement in performances in Creative Arts Nights and a local pre-school performance. - Music is also encouraged within the school.
+Regular Drama nights are held as well as involvement in performances in Student Performance Evenings held each semester at the end of Term 2 and Term 4. - Music is also encouraged within the school.
 Vocal, instrumental and school band programs are keenly supported and available.
-Performance opportunities are available in the form of Creative Art evenings, public performances and Schools Spectacular. - Kingscliff High School Dance Ensembles are actively supported within the school.
-Some activities include School Creative Arts evenings, Dance Festivals and Schools Spectacular. - Sporting life is encouraged.
-This school has been a regular and extremely successful competitor in statewide CHS Knockout competitions in many sports.
+Performance opportunities are available in the form of Creative Arts nights, public performances and Schools Spectacular. - Kingscliff High School Dance Ensembles are actively supported within the school.
+Some activities include Student Performance Evenings, Dance Festivals and Schools Spectacular. - Sporting life is encouraged.
+This school has been a regular and extremely successful competitor in state-wide CHS Knockout competitions in many sports.
 Annual carnivals are held in swimming, athletics and cross-country running.
 Non-competitive recreational sports are also offered for students whose interests are in that direction. - A range of excursions takes place throughout the year.
 These include day trips to local industrial and commercial centres, museums and art galleries as extended excursions.
-The most popular of these have been our annual trip to the Snowy Mountains for Year 9 and Year 11. - Our students are encouraged to develop their skills and abilities and compete in a wide range of other activities including writing, debating, public speaking, English, Maths, Science, Languages and other subject competitions. - Kingscliff High School runs a very strong program in Languages other than English specifically in Japanese.
-An integral part of these programs is contact with native speakers of Japanese.
-We are supported by our parent community, through its willingness to host visiting foreign exchange students, both long and short term.
+The most popular of these have been our annual trip to the Snowy Mountains for Year 9 and Year 11. - Our students are encouraged to develop their skills and abilities and compete in a wide range of other activities including writing, debating, public speaking, English, Maths, Science, Languages and other subject competitions.